sunpy/sunpy/docs/guide/tour.rst

 Maps
 ----
-Maps are the primary data type in SunPy they are spatially aware data arrays.
+Maps are the primary data type in SunPy.
+They are spatially aware data arrays.
 There are maps for a 2D image, a time series of 2D images or temporally aligned 2D images.